akshath123/Finding-out-Accident-Occurrence-using-Accelerator-in-mobile-phones-/README.md

 ## What happens if the user drops the phone by mistake

-We will keep a buffer time of 15 seconds and bepping a siren to the user saying that they have dropped the phone.
-If no response is given then only the message will be going to the relatives with the geo cordinates of the user.
+We also cluster the data for finding out if the mobile phones have been dropped because even those will also have a pattern even though if the analytics fail to group them in category of mobile phone has droppend then we will have a buffer time of 15 seconds and a siren will go on to the user saying that they have dropped the phone.
+If no response is given then only the message will go to the relatives with the geo cordinates of the user indicating the accidents.

 ## NOTES:
 ### install the dtw (dynamic time wrapping algorithm) package before using the code.